dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Honesty is the first chapter in the book of wisdom.**
+**Nothing is more beautiful than the smile that has struggled through the tears.**

-Thomas Jefferson
+Demi Lovato